grafana/pyroscope/docs/sources/configure-client/grafana-agent/java/_index.md

 For more information on async-profiler configuration, see [profiler-options](https://github.com/async-profiler/async-profiler?tab=readme-ov-file#profiler-options).

-### Set privileges for the Agent
+### Set privileges for the collector

-You must run the agent as root and inside host pid namespace for the `pyroscope.java` and `discover.process` components to work.
+You must run the collector, either Grafana Alloy (recommended) or Agent (legacy), as root and inside host `pid` namespace for the `pyroscope.java` and `discover.process` components to work.

+### Start the collector

+To start Grafana Alloy, replace `configuration.alloy` with your configuration file name:

+`alloy run --stability.level=public-preview configuration.alloy`

+The `stability.level` option is required for `pyroscope.scrape`.
+For more information about `stability.level`, refer to [The run command](https://grafana.com/docs/alloy/latest/reference/cli/run/#permitted-stability-levels) documentation.

+To start Grafana Agent, replace `configuration.river` with your configuration file name:
+  ` grafana-agent-flow run configuration.river`

 ### Send data to Grafana Cloud Profiles